jordanolguin/BudgetBabe/README.md

 # Budget Babe - Fullstack React Native App

 Welcome to Budget Babe, a budgeting app designed to help users manage their finances efficiently.
-This app is currently in its BETA phase and is built using MongoDB, GraphQL, React Native, and React for the password reset web interface.
+This app is currently in its BETA phase and is built using MongoDB, GraphQL, Apollo Client, React Native, Native Base, React and React Bootstrap.

 ## Table of Contents
 - [Introduction](#introduction)